The term “Zero Waste” is no longer a stranger to all of us.

 Reduce: The amount of waste produced

-Just by avoiding the act of impulse buying, you can help to prevent the wastage of resources and at the same time, save your money!
+Just by avoiding the act of impulse buying, you can help to prevent the wastage of resources.
+At the same time, save your money!

 Reuse: Materials as much as possible